emmanuelgonz/phenotype_extraction/README.md

 There are some cases where the mouse cursor locations are offset.
 This is often due to the scale of your display.

 To fix this in Windows, go to Settings > Display > Scale and change it to 100%.
-If this is set to anything other than 100%, your mouse cursor locations will be offset:
+If this is set to anything other than 100%, your mouse cursor locations will be offset.

+On my display, the recommended setting is 150%, but this resulted in issues with my cursor locations, so I switched to 100%:

 ![Alt text](img/scale_setting.png?raw=true "Title")